Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 Annual Fee: $95

-Sign-On Bonus: 60,000 Ultimate Rewards Points after spending $4,000 in 3 months (though historically this has gone as high as 90,000 points)
+Sign-On Bonus: 60,000 Ultimate Rewards Points after spending $4,000 in 3 months (though historically this has gone as high as 100,000 points)

 Reward Earning: 5x points on travel booked through the Chase travel portal, 3x points on dining, takeaway/delivery, select streaming services, and online grocery delivery, 2x points on all travel (e.g., flights, trains, hotels, etc.), and 1x points on everything else

 If all you do with your Chase Ultimate Rewards points is transfer them directly to Hyatt and book hotel stays, you can consistently get value upwards of 2+ cents per point from all your redemptions!
-As Hyatt has a plethora of incredible properties across the globe that can almost all be booked for fixed rates with points, booking with Hyatt is one of the most effective ways to use your credit card points.
+As Hyatt has a plethora of incredible properties across the globe that can almost all be booked for fixed rates with points, booking with Hyatt is one of the most simple and effective ways to use your credit card points.

 Luckily, Chase also has a variety of other partners as well—see below for the full list of Chase travel transfer partners: